-Despite the promising preconditions that should enable Pliocene climate reconstruction using the sedimentary archive of the SNSB, the generation of an independently calibrated age model for coastal zone sediments is often complicated by complex interactions between sea 80 level, sediment supply, and biotic factors (e.g. Krantz, 1991; Jacobs, 2008; Noorbergen et al., 2015; Donders et al., 2018), which may alter sedimentation rates or cause hiatuses resulting from periods with erosion or non-deposition.
-Indeed, the Pliocene SNSB was a dynamic system in which multiple westward advances of the Eridanos and Rhine-Meuse Rivers generated clinoform successions (Jansen et al., 2004; Kuhlmann and Wong, 2008; Harding, 2015).
-The 85 sedimentary record thus needs to be critically evaluated on its stratigraphic continuity before it can be compared with records from adjacent areas, such as the Nordic Seas and the North Atlantic.
+Despite the promising preconditions that should enable Pliocene climate reconstruction using the sedimentary archive of the SNSB, the generation of an independently calibrated age model for coastal zone sediments is often complicated by complex interactions between sea level, sediment supply, and biotic factors (e.g. Krantz, 1991; Jacobs, 2008; Noorbergen et al., 2015; Donders et al., 2018), which may alter sedimentation rates or cause hiatuses resulting from periods with erosion or non-deposition.
+Indeed, the Pliocene SNSB was a dynamic system in which multiple westward advances of the Eridanos and Rhine-Meuse Rivers generated clinoform successions (Jansen et al., 2004; Kuhlmann and Wong, 2008; Harding, 2015), and the sedimentary record thus needs to be critically evaluated on its stratigraphic continuity before it can be compared with records from adjacent areas, such as the Nordic Seas and the North Atlantic.
 Munsterman (2016) reported a Pliocene-age sequence of coastal marine sediments from Hank, located in the South West of the Netherlands.
-The current age framework for the sequence is based on first (FODs) and last occurrence dates (LODs) of dinoflagellate cysts 90 (Dearing Crampton-Flood et al., 2018).
+The current age framework for the sequence is based on first (FODs) and last occurrence dates (LODs) of dinoflagellate cysts (Dearing Crampton-Flood et al., 2018).
 Due to the lack of an independent age constraint in the SNSB, FODs and LODs were inferred from those in the Nordic Seas and the North Atlantic, introducing an unknown range of age uncertainty to the biostratigraphic age model (Dearing Crampton-Flood et al., 2018).
-Furthermore, the resolution of the age model is too low (9 biostratigraphic age tie points for the interval ~ 4.5-2.5 Ma) to identify possible hiatuses or 95 changes in deposition, preventing comparison of the record to other archives from the Northern Hemisphere.
+Furthermore, the resolution of the age model is too low (9 biostratigraphic age tie points for the interval ~ 4.5 -2.5 Ma) to identify possible hiatuses or changes in deposition, preventing comparison of the record to other archives from the Northern Hemisphere.

 The established method for age model construction involves measuring the stable oxygen isotope content (δ^{18} O) of foraminiferal tests and matching the variability to a global benthic δ^{18} O reference stack, such as LR04 (Lisiecki and Raymo, 2005).
-However, in coastal settings this method is complicated due to isotopically lighter freshwater input, which alters the δ^{18} O value of the foraminiferal tests (Delaygue et al., 2001; Lubinski et al., 2001).
-Recently, Noorbergen et al. (2015) were successful in creating a tuned age model for the early Quaternary shallow marine interval of borehole Noordwijk, also located in the SNSB, using the δ^{18} O and δ^{13} C values of the endobenthic foraminifera (Bulimina aculeata, Cassidulina laevigata, and 105 Elphidiella hannai).
-The depth habitat of endobenthic foraminifera in the sediment provides a moderate degree of shelter from disturbances such as reworking by bottom currents and freshwater input.
-Although vital and microhabitat effects still influenced the absolute δ^{18} O values of these foraminifera and caused an offset towards more positive values, the trends in δ^{18} O at Noordwijk clearly resembled those of LR04 (Lisiecki and Raymo, 2005; Noorbergen et 110 b 12005)
+However, in more coastal settings this method is complicated due to isotopically lighter fresh water input, which alters the δ^{18} O value of the foraminifera tests (Delaygue et al., 2001; Lubinski et al., 2001).
+Recently, Noorbergen et al. (2015) were successful in creating a tuned age model for the early Quaternary shallow marine interval of borehole Noordwijk, also located in the SNSB, using the δ^{18} O values of particularly the endobenthic foraminifera (Bulimina aculeata, Cassidulina laevigata, and Elphidiella hannai).
+The depth habitat of endobenthic foraminifera in the sediment shelters these species from disturbances, such as reworking by bottom currents and freshwater input.
+Although vital and microhabitat effects still influenced the absolute δ^{18} O values of these foraminifera and caused an offset towards more positive values, the trends in δ^{18} O at Noordwijk clearly resembled those of LR04 (Lisiecki and Raymo, 2005; Noorbergen et al., 2015).

-110 al., 2015).